 North Era Beach is a stunner as well.
 I can think of worse places to pitch your tent for the night, can’t you?

 After this point, there aren’t many more accessible beaches on the track.
 You’ll be hiking either up high or in the woods for most of Day 2 – it’s a nice change of pace (unless you’re a beach monger like I am!).

 One thing you’ve absolutely got to see is the Figure 8 Pool.
-We made the mistake of not researching it beforehand, so we weren’t sure how to access it – and the signs on the track aren’t very helpful.
-To reach it, you need to walk across Burning Palms Beach (rather than walking past it like we did).
+To reach it, you need to walk across Burning Palms Beach rather than continuing on the track.
 At the south end of the beach, you should be able to access the Figure 8 Pool at low-to-medium tide.
 It’s pretty much exactly as it sounds: a figure 8-shaped tide pool formed in some rocks along the shore, fit for laying in.

 Toward the end of the trail, we stopped and had lunch near the Otford lookout.
 While the lookout yields sweeping views of the coastline south toward Wollongong, our picnic spot was on an overhang that had a better view of the coast facing north.
 Near here, there’s a turnoff leading to Werrong Beach way down below.
 If you’ve got the time and don’t mind a very steep uphill walk to get back to the track afterwards, it could be a worthwhile stop.
 It’s more popular with daytrippers who drive to Otford, park their car by the trailhead, and make the short walk in.

 Getting To Sydney From Royal National Park